Frequently asked questions

 How can we as parents help with regular use?

 As parents, it is important to emphasize and help our children understand – in language appropriate for their age – that this new device can really help them.
-Be patient, as this device is a new and unfamiliar object in their mouth, and it may take some time and patience to get used to it.
+Let's be patient, because this device is a new, unfamiliar thing in his mouth, and it will take time, patience, and a lot of perseverance to get used to it.

 Be consistent, praise them often, and even reward them for wearing and cleaning the device.
 Be sure to incorporate it into their daily routine (e.g., wearing it during story time, drawing, or watching TV), and be sure to check at the beginning to see if they are wearing the trainer and wearing it correctly.

 Be aware of any problems!
-If it causes discomfort for longer than usual, or if it breaks the gums or the inside of the mouth, be sure to consult your doctor or specialist.
+If the discomfort lasts longer than usual, or if it causes bleeding of the gums or other areas of the mouth, be sure to consult your doctor or specialist immediately.

 Is there a warranty for U Concept devices?